inspiredlabs/cwb/README.md

 - This is the monitoring we ask people in our training to work with: SEE GRAPHIC
 ```

+x

 ### Information Architecture

-IA is as a tool to produce consistent language and terminology.
+IA is as a tool to produce consistency throughout design systems.
 We use it to structure our information, and create ideas that move people towards the kind of action we want them to take.

-#### Top level navigation (w. reps.):
+#### Top level navigation (repetition):

 ```
 - our courses: